10-Seconds on the MEATER Wireless Thermometers

 Wireless thermometer apps can be pretty rubbish.
 But, not this one.

 The MEATER range is premium.
-And, they’ve put the money into developing a great app that’s easy to use and looks great.
+And, they’ve put the money into developing a great app that’s easy to use and looks top notch too.

 After you’ve set a target for your internal temperature, you’ll see the current temperature and ambient temperature readings.
 And, after a bit of time, MEATER will estimate how long you’ve got until dinner’s ready.

 In our experience, the estimates are fairly accurate.
 It keeps adjusting the estimated remaining time based on the ambient temperature and how the internal temperature your meat is progressing.
 The estimate tends to get more accurate as you cook.

 In the MEATER app, you can also set timers and alarms for minimum and maximum internal and ambient temperatures.

 If you want to be reminded to wrap the meat at a certain time, or, put the sides in the oven, you can set an independent alarm, labeled as whatever you want.